harshitrathod1/clothing-store/Readme.md

   - Sass and Styled Components -> For ease of styling and providing different namespaces for styling each component
   - Firebase -> For userAuthentication
   - Firestore -> To store site related data in a NO-SQL database
+  - The App Backend is seperated and user can add more products to the backend DB, without disturbing the frontend code.
+  -

 ![Screenshot 2022-01-06 225951](https://user-images.githubusercontent.com/48837539/148424999-e9bddeed-6d09-4ee4-8116-5c2ee93ad82d.png)

 # Deploying the Project Soon